[ bal-tee-uhs, bawl- ]

 Did you ever collect all those state quarters?
 Put them to good use on this quiz about curious state monikers and the facts around them.

 Mississippi’s nickname comes from the magnificent trees that grow there.
 What is it?

 Origin of balteus

-< Latin: belt, girdle, said by the Romans to be of Etruscan orig.
+First recorded in 1720–30; from Latin: literally, “belt, girdle,” said by the Romans to be of Etruscan origin

 Dictionary.com Unabridged Based on the Random House Unabridged Dictionary, © Random House, Inc. 2021